olodbrok/olodbrok/README.md

 Today, I am the Senior Vice President for Precision Medicine, Real World Evidence & Analytics at Elsevier and passionate about using health data to drive innovation in healthcare and outcomes for patients.

-These repos represent the projects I do after work, hoping they are helpful for others in the field.
+These repos represent some of the projects I do after work, hoping they are helpful for others in the field.